ServiceNow

 In ServiceNow:

-3. Once you upload the XML file, the Update Set shows a state of Loaded.
-Click on the name of the Update Set to preview and commit the code to the system.
+2. Once you import the XML file, the Update Set should show a state of Loaded.
+Click on the name of the Update Set to preview the changes.

-4. Preview the Update Set to ensure there are no errors.
-Then select Commit Update Set to merge the application into your system.
+3. Once you preview the Update Set to ensure there are no errors, select Commit Update Set to merge the application into your system.

-After setup is complete, search for Datadog in the navigation menu and see tables appear.
+After setup is complete, search Datadog in the ServiceNow navigation menu to access the five tables and Configuration Page for bidirectional syncing setup.

 • import_transformer

-Configuring Datadog for use with ITOM and ITSM modules
+Configure Datadog applications for use with ITOM and ITSM modules

 2. To validate the integration is set up correctly, add @servicenow-<INSTANCE_NAME> in a monitor or event notification.
 The raw data populates rows in the interim table and is forwarded to the ServiceNow table specified in the mappings and transformations you created.